tatiana-perry/sdk-draft/checkoutsdk.md

-# Creating a custom checkout using the Bigcommerce Checkout SDK
+# Creating a custom checkout using the BigCommerce Checkout SDK

-## Give this a heading
+## What is the BigCommerce SDK?

-The Bigcommerce Checkout SDK allows for custom design to the Unified Checkout Out.
-By allowing Bigcommerce to handle the functionality, designers and developers can focus on creating a customized checkout experience.
+The BigCommerce Checkout SDK allows for custom design to the Unified Checkout Out.
+By allowing BigCommerce to handle the functionality, designers and developers can focus on creating a customized checkout experience.
 This tutorial will walk through creating a checkout using React.